Josmithr/FluidFramework/patches/README.md

 We have patched our dependency on `@microsoft/api-extractor` in order to ensure we can validate release tag compatibility across package boundaries.
 It is a mitigation of [issue 4430](https://github.com/microsoft/rushstack/issues/4430).

+We have also temporarily patched the behavior of API report generation to omit import statements.
+Proper support for this in API-Extractor is tracked by [PR 4756](https://github.com/microsoft/rushstack/pull/4756).